-The guy at the gate approached me and I expected him to send me away from where the scientists do their complicated things, but then he said “Do you have a reservation?” and I answered “Not exactly”.
-He then proceeded by saying I should hurry and before I knew it he pushed me into the car of a German-Dutch couple.
-He handed me a protective construction hat in case the telescope turns and I get decapitated or something like that.
+The guy at the gate approached me and I expected him to send me away from where the scientists do their complicated things.
+But then he said “Do you have a reservation?” and I answered “Not exactly”.
+He then said I should hurry and before I knew it, he pushed me into the car of a German-Dutch couple.
+He handed me a protective construction hat in case the telescope turns decapitates me or something like that.

-The European Southern Observatory (ESO), which funnily enough also has Brazil as a member state.
-The guide was a Chilean biologist called Vladimir who does the tour on Saturdays.
-We were allowed access to the offices of the astronomers who do the calculations and entered one of the four telescopes.
+The European Southern Observatory (ESO) owns these telescopes, which funnily enough also has Brazil as a member state.
+The guide was a Chilean biologist called Vladimir.
+He does the tour on Saturdays.
+They allowed us access to the offices of the astronomers who do the calculations and entered one of the four telescopes.
 If humanity discovers life outside of our own galaxy, it’s probably these folks who identified the planets that are in the liveable zone.

 People who plan a visit book this free tour months in advance and I accidentally showed up at the right place at the right time and got inside the world’s largest telescope just like that.
 I’m annoyingly happy now.
 Especially after my other (failed) attempt to enter the Chajnantor Observatory near San Pedro de Atacama a few weeks earlier!

 Enjoyed this post?
 Pin this image! 😀